Baraka-Mulumia/NodeJsApp-Template-Js/ReadMe.md

-# node-app-template
+# NodeJsApp-Template-Ts

-Sample project structure for most of my node-js backend apps
+Project structure template for node js apps using Javascrpt and es modules